David Boone became homeless in his early teenage years.

 In his blog, the Cleveland teen thanks many of the people who helped him.
 Mary and Robert Gatson, his middle school nurse and her husband, with whom he stayed, his principal, Jeff McClellan, whose family he lived with for over a year and his friend Eric’s family.
 The generosity of many people certainly had a big impact on his life.

 In a Fox News interview, David said, “Childhood is childhood.
 You live, you learn, and sometimes some challenges are thrown at you.”
 In another interview, he said, “When you feel like it’s getting tough you just [have to] keep riding it out.
 It always pays off to ride it out.
 It never pays off to quit.”
 That’s excellent perspective for the rest of us, and I’ll certainly remember it the next time I think I have challenges.
+(See these 23 famous failures as additional inspiration that continuing to move forward leads to success.)

 Not all of us can change the world, but we can keep our eyes open for the opportunities to help one person at a time.
 Like David’s principal, school nurse and his friend’s parents, we can try to pay attention and act on opportunities to help when they’re in front of us.
-Not everyone is in a position to bring strangers into their houses or comfortable with that type of commitment, but there are small things we can do to be heroes.
+Not everyone is in a position to bring strangers into their houses or comfortable with that type of commitment, but there are small acts of kindness we can do to be heroes.

 As for David, in his graduation speech, he makes a proclamation: “I’m here to tell you, [we] the class of 2012 . . . will change the world.”
 I believe that David Boone can and will.